CSPVAMU/PantherTracksMobile/readme.md

 Change Log
 ----------
+### 2013-06-16 (James)
+* Added define for PDO connection in `mysql-example.php`.
+Seperate these into a `config.php` file in the future.

 ### 2013-06-15 (James)
 * Changed this readme to [markdown](http://daringfireball.net/projects/markdown/) because that seems to be more standard than the mediawiki format.
 * Added column, courseID to StudentRecords table.
 Populated it with courseID based on classID in `degreeplan.js`.
-I've done my best to conform to the current codebase, but there are some changes that will have to be made to make better use of the database.
+I've done my best to conform to the current code base, but there are some changes that will have to be made to make better use of the database.
 For example, `studenthistory.js` is dependant on the order the classes are stored in `degreeplan.js`; with multiple degree plans using many of the same classes this will have to be different.
 It will require some additional